-In 2005 we have continued with a project called 'Effectiveness evaluations', the aim of which is to test on an ongoing basis the impacts of EEA activities i.e. how EEA products and services are used and regarded by our client groups and ultimately what the effects are on the environment.
+In 2006 we have continued with a project called 'Effectiveness evaluations', the aim of which is to test on an ongoing basis the impacts of EEA activities i.e. how EEA products and services are used and regarded by our client groups and ultimately what the effects are on the environment.
+This work will continue in 2007.